Mackenna's Gold: Locations and props

-Film School Students: George Lucas
+Film school student: George Lucas

 Foreman allowed four film school graduates – two from USC, two from UCLA – to come on location and make their own short film on or around the shooting of Mackenna's Gold.
 The filmmakers were Chuck Braverman, who did a documentary on Foreman; George Lucas, who made the short film 6-18-67; David MacDougal, who made a documentary on Thompson; and J. David Wyles, who made a film on the wranglers.
 Lucas' movie was originally intended to be a making-of documentary.

 Lucas felt the films were a ruse by Foreman to get some "cheap, behind the scenes documentary films made" but did it for the chance to direct.
 His project was supervised by Saul Bass.
 He was appalled by what he felt was a waste of money on location.
 Foreman reportedly hated Lucas' short film but was forced to say he liked it in a PBS documentary being made about the project.
 The film went on to earn a number of awards.